Optider/social-add/README.md

 ## Usage

-To act as different users, open above link in new tab.
+To act as different users, open the above link in the new tab.

 Enjoy chatting.